 - Snow White's Wicked Stepmother, of course.
 Modus operandi: Hitman; when that didn't work, strangulation; when that didn't work, poisoned comb; and last but not least, poisoned apple.
 In the Grimms' first edition, she was a wicked mother instead.

 - In "The Laidly Worm of Spindleston Heugh", the stepmother, out of jealousy at her beauty, turns her stepdaughter into a dragon; she is disenchanted by her brother.

-- In "Gold Tree and Silver Tree", the mother, Silver Tree, feigned illness and pretended to need to eat her daughter's heart and liver to get well; then she tried, twice, to poison her.
+- In “Gold-Tree and Silver-Tree", the mother, Silver Tree, feigns illness and pretends to need to eat her daughter's heart and liver to get well; then she tries, twice, to poison her.

 - In "The Twelve Wild Ducks", the stepmother is jealous of her stepson's bride's beauty and tries to have her killed.